 Dog shampoo should clean your dog, but it shouldn't clean out your wallet at the same time.
 For a low-cost dog shampoo that really works, try these dirt cheap ways to get your dog clean.
 As a bonus, you won't have to worry about chemicals in shampoos or scents that could irritate your allergies or your dog's allergies.

-Benefits of Shampooing Your Dog with Baking Soda
+Benefits of Shampooing Your Dog With Baking Soda

-- kills fleas naturally
+- Kill fleas naturally.